If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 Through Twitter, I ultimately discovered SEO, niche websites, and monetizing websites with display advertising through those building in public and sharing exciting stats about their sites.

 Plus, I found examples of websites run by a single person “passively” generating $1,000,000+ per year!

 In short, I was hooked.

-And although it took me seven years and a lot of help from my wife, we have been able to make a living from our websites and leave our corporate jobs!
+And although it took me seven years and a lot of help from my wife, we have similarly been able to make a living from our websites and leave our corporate jobs!

-To be clear, this wouldn’t have been possible without my wife, who has been my biggest supporter and has used her complementary skills to help us build a living online.
+This wouldn’t have been possible without my wife, who has been my biggest supporter and has used her complementary skills to help us build a living online.

 But I also don’t think it would have been possible without reading Tim Ferriss’s Four Hour Work Week.

 This book opened my mind to a new way of thinking about making a living.

 And having an open mind is crucial to getting a better understanding of what’s possible.

 Be flexible with your desires.